 Sewall, Dr. Thomas

 Dr. Thomas Sewall is little-known for his conviction on multiple counts of grave robbing.
-He is well-known for his graphic drawings of “alcohol diseased stomachs.”
+However, he is well-known for his graphic drawings of “alcohol diseased stomachs.”
 They were widely used to promote temperance.
-Learn more about grave robbing Dr. Thomas Sewall.
+Learn more about the grave robbing Dr. Thomas Sewall.

 Shaw, Mark R.